Here are all the winners from the Grammys 2022 – rolling list

 Rauw Alejandro – ‘Afrodisíaco’

-Bad Bunny – ‘El Último Tour Del Mundo’
+Bad Bunny – ‘El Último Tour Del Mundo’ – winner

 J Balvin – ‘Jose’